 St. Joseph altars can be found in New Orleans at churches with strong Italian roots, but you’ll also see them in restaurants, grocery stores, bars and private homes.
 If you see a fresh green branch over a doorway, it means “Come on in an share our altar!”

 There are hundreds of altars in and around the city.
-For a list of 2019 altars from the Archdiocese of New Orleans, click here.
-Below are some other popular altars in the city.
+Below are some of the most popular.

-On Sunday, March 17 at noon, drop by Beauregard-Keyes House to honor the Sicilian Catholic tradition and discover why it’s important to Beauregard-Keyes House.
+Drop by Beauregard-Keyes House on March 18 and 19 to honor the Sicilian Catholic tradition and discover why it’s important to Beauregard-Keyes House.
 Fun trivia: the famous yellow house across from the old Ursuline Convent in the French Quarter is the former home of chess champion Paul Morphy, General Pierre Gustav Beauregard, author Francis Parkinson Keyes and others.
 Learn more.